PAULA FORMAN, Founder

 Paula moved to Hudson to retire and write another book.
 She got hooked on girls and hasn't stopped thinking about Perfect Ten since the day it was born.
 She is involved in every aspect of the program, works with the girls almost everyday, and works with the school district and other community organizations to develop a broader network for Perfect Ten.
 Her past lives have included a career in advertising which led to the Presidency of a large New York agency, teaching at the university level, and authoring a published book.
 She has two independent children and a very cool husband.
 Paula is the original gritty girl.

 Emily is a perpetual seeker, often asking questions like: Who are we?
 Why are we here?
 What can we contribute?
-Upon graduating from Cornell University, Emily committed herself to exploring these questions.
-She found inspiration and perseverance in New York City through various creative communications endeavors.
-She found family and community while learning how to make damn good sourdough bread in New York's Finger Lakes region.
-She found commitment and patience working as a vegetable and flower farmer in the Hudson Valley.
-And, through experiences at a children's museum, various schools, and now at Perfect Ten, Emily found her passion for helping girls discover and uncover passion of their own.
+As a committed supporter and advocate of youth, Emily prompts young people to explore these questions for themselves.
+Once a student at Cornell University, Emily was fascinated by the vast effects that our ever-changing digital media landscape have on youth, and, specifically, how screens alter children’s concepts of nature and environmental consciousness.
+After many curiosity pursuits— a sourdough bread baker, a marketing and communications specialist, an organic vegetable farmer, a community sustainability coordinator, a Montessori educator— Emily has landed at Perfect Ten where she motivates girls to discover and uncover curiosities of their own.
 She embraces the opportunities to learn about each girl's personal journey, to prompt critical thought, and to help girls find acceptance and love towards themselves and others.
 Emily is humbled to share divine space with such divine young women.